Esri/calcite-design-system/packages/calcite-components/src/components/chip-group/readme.md

 # calcite-chip-group

-For complete usage and implementation guidance on the `calcite-chip-group` component, refer to the [documentation page](https://developers.arcgis.com/calcite-design-system/components/chip-group/).
+For complete usage and implementation guidance for `calcite-chip-group`, refer to the [documentation page](https://developers.arcgis.com/calcite-design-system/components/chip-group/).

 <!-- Auto Generated Below -->